 Cold-pressed neem oil, such as Dyna-Gro Pure Neem Oil, is the most effective form to use in your garden.

 Cold-pressed neem oil is the best of both worlds.
 It is pressed from the seeds and not refined any further to separate the clarified hydrophobic extract of neem oil from the azadirachtin.
-Cold-pressed neem oil is the most natural and complete form of neem oil, and arguably the best form to use on your plants.
+Cold-pressed neem oil is the most natural and complete form of neem oil.
+It is arguably the best form to use on your plants.
 It has been shown to do little, if any, damage to pollinators, and it is unlikely insects will form a resistance to it due to the complexity and variety of compounds working together in the oil.

 Neem oil treats over 200 species of insects, including aphids, spider mites, white flies, caterpillars, and thrips.
 What’s great about using neem oil as a pesticide is that while it kills the pests that devour our garden, it doesn’t harm beneficial insects.